TraDAO Price Up 0.1% Over Last 7 Days (TOD)

-TraDAO (TOD) traded flat against the U.S. dollar during the 1 day period ending at 12:00 PM Eastern on July 17th.
-TraDAO has a market capitalization of $304.60 million and $20.01 worth of TraDAO was traded on exchanges in the last day.
-During the last seven days, TraDAO has traded 0.1% higher against the U.S. dollar.
-One TraDAO token can currently be bought for $0.27 or 0.00001577 BTC on popular cryptocurrency exchanges.
+TraDAO (TOD) traded flat against the U.S. dollar during the one day period ending at 17:00 PM E.T. on July 18th.
+TraDAO has a total market capitalization of $304.60 million and approximately $20.01 worth of TraDAO was traded on exchanges in the last day.
+In the last seven days, TraDAO has traded 0.1% higher against the U.S. dollar.
+One TraDAO token can currently be purchased for about $0.27 or 0.00001577 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.